 Written by David Fincher’s father, Mank allows the audience to follow one man in his personal journey, in which he writes one of the most daring scripts while simultaneously showing exactly what inspired it all.
 The two narratives take place in the writing process and then he looks back at his time interacting with the likes of Marion Davies (Amanda Seyfried), William Randolph Hearst (Charles Dance), and several others who directly served as the influence for Citizen Kane.
 The smooth-talking and unrestrained Mankiewicz weaved through Hollywood in a way not many could because he had the talent to support it.
 He could walk onto any set and would be recognized and similarly by those he owed gambling debts.
 Mankiewicz always seemed to walk a fine line with people and his unbridled demeanor gets pushed to the limit, especially when this script gets widely known.

 Through the sound design, cinematography, and overall look, this film wants to evoke the time period it took place in but also give the appearance of it being made in the era as well.
-In this area, Mank certainly succeeds, as one can easily forget they’re watching a film made in 2020 when sucked into a beautifully photographed world depicted in this brilliant feature.
+In this area, Mank certainly succeeds, as one can easily forget they’re watching a film made in 2020 when sucked into a beautifully photographed world depicted in this strong feature.
 An echoey sound came from the audio of the characters speaking along with the opening title cards and the way these characters interact with each other, it certified itself as something that could have been made in the 1940s.

 The script, however, really takes the cake in propelling the feature forward, as it gives its actors so many luscious lines of dialogue to deliver with all of the unfettered ferocity of the titular character.
 As a film many thought would be a love letter to Hollywood overall, it proves to have no interest in playing nice and looking back at the past with any form of nostalgia.
 For all the cynicism people feel about Hollywood filmmaking today, this film peels back the curtain to show how one had to sell their souls at times to get anything done in this industry.
 Whether it be making intentional moneymakers devoid of artistic fervor or straight-up propaganda, it serves as a reminder that Hollywood has always been a business before it ever considered artistic merits.
-As one of the executives stated, cinema as a business sells people memories, and while the owners forever keep the project for themselves.
+As one of the executives stated, cinema as a business sells people memories all while the owners forever keep the project for themselves.
 Heck of a business and they know it with plenty of cynicism as well with how much they distrust audiences to piece two coherent thoughts together.

 Starring in the titular role is Gary Oldman, who puts in a better performance than what he won his Academy Award for unsurprisingly and he does so well in this challenging role.
 He needs to carry a charm with him even with his character either tipsy or purely intoxicated for a majority of his time on-screen.
 Oldman certainly gets aided by the screenplay and wonderfully biting speeches and diatribes he gets to go on, but the veteran actor captures the inner anguish of this man.
 The Mankiewicz the audience sees in the process of writing this daring film has no friends in the industry outside of his brother and as much as he wants to pretend he wants it that way, it certainly takes a toll.
 The juxtaposition of the flashbacks certainly aid in displaying the two different lives Mankiewicz has lived in the Hollywood system and it allowed Oldman to find the right moments to take on the more sensitive scenes and when he needs to turn it up.